papaang/Project_Impactive_Sleep_Tracker_App/documentation/features/5_data_management.md

 The export includes a timestamped ZIP file that can be shared directly from the app.

+> [!NOTE]
+> A copy of your ZIP data export can also be found in Internal Storage.

 ## Data Import

 The app supports importing individual CSV log files and user categories, enabling: